shreeharsh-ms/flask-docker-redis-api/README.md

 ---

-## 📌 Project Overview
+## Project Overview

 This project focuses on containerizing a simple Flask application that uses Redis to store a visit counter.
 The core emphasis is on writing an efficient `Dockerfile` and orchestrating multiple containers using **Docker Compose**.

 ---

-## 🐳 Dockerfile Implementation
+## Dockerfile Implementation

 The `Dockerfile` is designed to set up a lightweight Python environment, install necessary dependencies, and prepare the Flask app to run within a container.

 **Key implementation details:**
-- ✅ Utilize an official slim Python base image to minimize container size.
+- Utilize an official slim Python base image to minimize container size.
-- ✅ Define a working directory inside the container for organized file management.
+- Define a working directory inside the container for organized file management.
-- ✅ Copy the dependency file (`requirements.txt`) and install required Python packages using pip.
+- copy the dependency file (`requirements.txt`) and install required Python packages using pip.
-- ✅ Add the application code into the container image.
+- Add the application code into the container image.
-- ✅ Expose the appropriate port to make the Flask app accessible externally.
+- Expose the appropriate port to make the Flask app accessible externally.
-- ✅ Specify the container’s startup command to run the Flask application correctly.
+- Specify the container’s startup command to run the Flask application correctly.

 This approach ensures **optimized layering in Docker**, improving build speed and efficient use of image caching.